Package Leaflet: Information for the User

 Difficulty breathing

-Sensation of a foreign body in the eye (sensation of something in the eye)
+Sensation of a foreign body in the eye (feeling that there is something in the eye)

 Hallucinations

-Dorzolamida/Timolol Stada must be used within 28 days after the first opening.
-Therefore, discard the bottle 4 weeks after its first opening, even if there is still some solution left.
-To help remember the date, indicate the opening date in the case's space.
+Dorzolamida/Timolol Stada should be used within 28 days of first opening.
+Therefore, you should discard the bottle 4 weeks after its first opening, even if some solution remains.
+To help you remember the date, indicate the opening date on the carton space.

 Composition of Dorzolamida/Timolol Stada

-Dorzolamida/Timolol Stada is a sterile, clear, slightly viscous, and colorless aqueous eye drop solution.
+Dorzolamida/Timolol Stada is a clear, slightly viscous, and colorless aqueous eye drop solution.

-Dorzolamida/Timolol Stada is presented in an eye drop dispenser bottle, white, opaque, made of medium-density polyethylene, with a low-density polyethylene dropper, sealed with a high-density polyethylene screw cap, and containing 5 ml of eye drop solution.
+Dorzolamida/Timolol Stada is presented in an ophthalmic dispenser bottle, white, opaque, made of medium-density polyethylene, with a low-density polyethylene dropper, sealed with a high-density polyethylene screw cap, and containing 5 ml of ophthalmic solution.

 Frederic Mompou, 5